jaywithabeanie/OriginsMods/README.md

 ### Essential Mods
 Mods that are essential for refining the vanilla Minecraft experience.<br>
-Some of these are dependencies that other mods rely on.
+Some of these are libraries that other mods rely on.

 Name | Description
 ---- | -----------
 Bad Packets | Library
-Borderless Mining | Allows the player to tab out of Minecraft without closing the window Fabric API | Library
+Borderless Mining | Allows the player to tab out of Minecraft without closing the window Chat Up | Fixes chat colliding with the player's HUD Fabric API | Library
 Fabric Language Kotlin | Library
-Mod Menu | Allows the customization of mods through the Mods menu Origins (+ Extra, Mobs) | Adds Origins to Minecraft, changing the way the game is played Pehkui | Library
+ForgetMeChunk | Fixes lag when walking through different chunks Mod Menu | Allows the customization of mods through the Mods menu Origins (+ Extra, Mobs) | Adds Origins to Minecraft, changing the way the game is played Pehkui | Library